thingsboard/thingsboard.github.io/docs/reference/architecture.md

 ### Transport encryption

-As a system administrator, you are able to configure Thingsboard to use secure sockets layer for HTTP(s) and MQTT transports.
+As a system administrator, you are able to configure ThingsBoard to use secure sockets layer for HTTP(s) and MQTT transports.
 DTLS for CoAP is not supported yet.

 ### Device authentication

-Thingsboard is designed to support many types of device credentials.
+ThingsBoard is designed to support many types of device credentials.
 Current release provides support of token based credentials for all [protocols](/docs/reference/protocols/) and support of X.509 certificate based credentials for MQTT protocol.
 See [MQTT over SSL](/docs/user-guide/mqtt-over-ssl/) guide for more details.

 ## Third-party tools

-Thingsboard uses following main third-party projects:
+ThingsBoard uses following main third-party projects:

  * Akka - for actor system implementation
  * Zookeeper - for services coordination